backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 files from here to serve documentation in Backstage.
 Note that the bucket names are globally unique.

-Set the name of the bucket to `techdocs.publisher.googleGcs.bucketName`.
+Set the config `techdocs.publisher.googleGcs.bucketName` in your `app-config.yaml` to the name of the bucket you just created.

 ```yaml
 techdocs: